 When scheduling your workouts, keep your current fitness in mind.
 Challenge yourself but don’t overdo it because it won’t result in much growth or success in the long run.
 Treat your workouts as you would any other important meeting and find a good time to get them into your days and weeks.

-If you’re very busy and want to take a minimalistic approach to your training, you can follow method: it requires less than half an hour a week at the gym and is comprised of just two sets of exercise each session performed at extremely slow cadence (5 seconds up, 5 seconds down), until utter and painful failure is reached.
+If you’re very busy and want to take a minimalistic approach to your training, you can follow No products found. method: it requires less than half an hour a week at the gym and is comprised of just two sets of exercise each session performed at extremely slow cadence (5 seconds up, 5 seconds down), until utter and painful failure is reached.

 It’s not for everyone but you might want to give it a try.
 During intense exercises like these, all the tearing of the small fibers in your muscle will feel pretty sore as a result.
 These fibers now need time to heal, regenerate, and grow bigger than before.
 That’s when the gains actually happen, outside of the gym!